scalar-labs/scalardb/docs/configurations.md

 For details about using multiple storages, see [Multi-Storage Transactions](multi-storage-transactions.md).

+### Use Consensus Commit through ScalarDB Cluster

+[ScalarDB Cluster (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/) is a server that provides a gRPC interface to ScalarDB.
+To interact with ScalarDB Cluster, you must add the following to the ScalarDB properties file:

+For configurations available for the gRPC transaction manager for ScalarDB Cluster, see the ScalarDB Cluster [client configurations (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/developer-guide-for-scalardb-cluster-with-java-api/#client-configurations).

 ## ScalarDB Cluster configurations

 For details about how to configure ScalarDB Cluster, see [ScalarDB Cluster Configurations (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/scalardb-cluster-configurations/).